U.S. Route 30 in Pennsylvania: Later history

 In 1963, the Coatesville Downingtown Bypass, a freeway bypass route of US 30, was completed.
 The bypass begins east of the intersection with PA 10 and terminates east of Downingtown in East Caln Township.
 Upon completion of the bypass, US 30 Bus. was designated onto the former alignment of US 30.
 Shortly after the completion of the bypass, plans were made to extend the new bypass further east to the US 202 interchange with US 30.
 However, due to significant delays caused by environmental concerns and funding issues, construction did not begin until 1993.
 The Exton Bypass was completed in December 1995 and was connected to the existing Coatesville Downingtown Bypass, allowing for a continuous freeway alignment of US 30 from PA 10 to US 202.
 US 30 Bus. was also extended east through Exton along the former alignment of US 30 to its current eastern terminus following the completion of the bypass.
 The Exton Bypass also provided significant relief to the Exton area, as the intersection of the former US 30 alignment (now US 30 Bus.) and PA 100 was the source of major congestion throughout the area.

-From 1997 to 2004, significant construction was completed to the US 30 bypass around Lancaster.
+From 1997 to 2004, significant construction was completed on the US 30 bypass around Lancaster.